Download a PDF copy of the Position statement on the provision of health information (78.7 KB,PDF).

 The most common questions from patients for advice relate to exercise and spinal health, but many also ask questions about general health and lifestyle promotion.
 Chiropractors are obliged to provide balanced, non-biased information based on acceptable evidence to patients, so as to help them make informed health decisions.

-The Code of conduct requires practitioners to practice in an evidence-based and patient-centred manner to ensure they provide the best healthcare for their patients.
+The Code requires practitioners to practice in an evidence-based and patient-centred manner to ensure they provide the best healthcare for their patients.
 Evidence-based practice involves a practitioner considering available acceptable evidence, including research and other sources of information, in addition to their clinical experience and the patient’s values during their clinical decision-making process.

 Whilst lower forms of acceptable evidence may be adequate to support a well-constructed and controlled trial of clinical care for some conditions, clinical experience alone is rarely adequate to support clinical decision-making that is contrary to current acceptable evidence and/or best-practice approaches.
 Patient consent does not end a practitioner’s responsibilities to provide ethical and professional care consistent with the standards and expectations of the Board.